Skip to main content

 Agents rely on clear tool signatures for effective selection and use. aiXplain Tools enable AI agents to access real-world data sources through a unified, scalable interface—eliminating the need for custom integrations.

-When a marketplace asset is converted into a tool, its asset signature becomes the tool signature.
+When a marketplace asset is wrapped as a tool, its asset signature becomes the tool signature.

 note